olga24912/SGTK/README.md

 `--long <file_name> `
- File with PacBio/Oxford Nanopore reads, which will be aligned using minimap2:
+ File with PacBio/Oxford Nanopore reads, which will be aligned using [minimap2](https://github.com/lh3/minimap2):

-    minimap2 -x map-pb <contigs_file> <long_reads> > out.paf

 `--rna-p <file_name_1> <file_name_2> `
  A pair of files with left and right reads for paired-end RNA-Seq library.
-Reads will be aligned to the contigs independently (using STAR).
+Reads will be aligned to the contigs independently (using [STAR](https://github.com/alexdobin/STAR)).

 `--rna-s <file_name> `
  File for single-read RNA-Seq library.
-Reads will be split into two parts and then aligned to the contigs using STAR.
+Reads will be split into two parts and then aligned to the contigs using [STAR](https://github.com/alexdobin/STAR).

 `--ref <file_name> `
 File with reference genome in FASTA format.
 In case if several files are provided (each file must be preceeded by the option, i.e. `--ref genome1.fa --ref genome2.fa`) they will be merged together and chromosomes names will be changed depending on the files names (useful for metagenomic datasets).
+Reference sequences are mapped using [minimap2](https://github.com/lh3/minimap2).

 `-s` (or `--scaffolds`) ` <file_name> `
-File with scaffolds in FASTA format, which will be aligned to the contigs using minmap2.
+File with scaffolds in FASTA format, which will be aligned to the contigs using [minimap2](https://github.com/lh3/minimap2).

 `--scg <file_name> `